dsunaric/epms-service/README.md

 This Project is meant to provide a service for suggesting changes to an executable BPMN process Model based on current research and best practices for building executable BPMN.

-This Software is part of the bachelor thesis on ['How to Model and Optimize Executable Process Models'](https://github.com/dsunaric/thesis)
+This Software is part of the bachelor thesis on ['Transforming Conceptual BPMN Process Models into Efficient Executable Workflows'](https://github.com/dsunaric/thesis)

 ## status